 Light

 These plants come from hot, sunny climates, so they thrive in a lot of light.
-Joyweed is known for its bright foliage colors, but these eye-catching hues only shine in full sun.
-These plants can tolerate partial shade, but they may lose some of their coloring and take on a leggy or lanky look.
+Joseph's coat is known for its bright foliage colors, but the eye-catching hues only shine in full sun.
+These plants can tolerate partial shade but may lose some of their coloring and take on a leggy or lanky look.

 Soil

-Joyweed loves rich, fertile soil.
+Joseph's coat loves rich, fertile soil.
 Not only does this give the plant the nutrients it needs to stay healthy, but it also allows crucial drainage.
-Before adding joyweed to your garden, be sure to amend the soil with plenty of organic matter or compost.
+Before adding Joseph's coat to your garden, amend the soil with plenty of organic matter or compost.

 Water

-Joyweed needs a lot of water to stay happy.
+Joseph's coat needs a lot of water to stay happy.
 Give it at least an inch per week.
-Soggy soil can kill joyweed, and drought can too.
+Soggy soil can kill Joseph's coat, and drought can too.
 Keep soil moisture consistent to help you to avoid any problems.
-Let the first inch of the soil dry out before watering to avoid overwatering.
-If you forget to water, you may notice that your joyweed is quick to wilt, but don’t panic.
+Let the first inch of the soil dry out before watering to prevent overwatering.
+If you forget to water, you may notice that your Joseph's coat is quick to wilt, but don't panic.
 These plants spring back quickly with a good drink.

-In the winter, whether outside or inside, your joyweed will not need as much water as it does in its active growing months.
+In the winter, whether outside or inside, your Joseph's coat will not need as much water as it does in its active growing months.
 So hold back and give your plant a drink when the top 2 to 3 inches of the soil is dry.

 Temperature and Humidity

-Since joyweed is native to warm, humid climates, it cannot survive freezing temperatures.
+Since Joseph's coat is native to warm climates, it cannot survive freezing temperatures.
 Therefore, in zones 10 to 11, it can be kept outside year-round as a perennial.
 However, these plants are annuals in most other USDA zones.

 Fertilizer

-If planted in rich soil, joyweed does not require much fertilizer.
+Joseph's coat does not require much fertilizer if planted in rich soil.
 Too much fertilizer can burn and kill the plant.
-However, in poor soil, your joyweed would do well with liquid fertilizer, such as fish emulsion during the summer months.
+However, in poor soil, your Joseph's coat would do well with liquid fertilizer, such as fish emulsion, during the summer months.

 Fertilize in-ground plants every two months.
 For plants in containers, every two or three weeks is best.
+For the amount to use, follow product label instructions.
 During the winter, you will want to withhold fertilizer.
 This will allow the plant to rest during its naturally slow-growing season.

 The Alternanthera genus has hundreds of varieties.
 They have a wide range of colors and sizes.
 Some are green or gold, while others are deep maroon.
-Some make a great ground cover and reach up to 1 foot in height, while others can grow as tall as 3 feet.
+Some make a great ground cover and reach up to 1 foot, while others can grow as tall as 3 feet.
 Here are some popular varieties:

 - Alternanthera 'Partytime': Vibrant pink, green, and yellow leaves

-- Alternanthera 'Gail’s Choice': Grow as tall as 3 feet; boasts deep purple foliage
+- Alternanthera 'Gail's Choice': Grows as tall as 3 feet; boasts deep purple foliage

 - Alternanthera 'Little Ruby': Great ground cover; showy ruby and burgundy foliage